 The applicant will only be able to select one funding window in their application.
-If the initiative proposed has elements of all 3 windows, please select the dominant one.
+If the proposed initiative has elements of all 3 windows, please select the dominant one.

 12. Are there sectors that are excluded?

 No sectors are excluded.